A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

-In~\cite{GoemansR14} it was shown that Bin Packing can be solved in polynomial time if there are only a constant number of distinct items weights.
-In~\cite{JansenKMS13} Bin Packing with a constant number of bins and bounded items weights was studied.
-A Dynamic Programming algorithm similar to the one from~\ref{lem:Case0} was studied: It was observed the algorithm runs in time $n^{\Oh(m)}$ if the items are polynomial in $n$.
-The authors show this run time cannot be improved to $n^{o(m / \log m)}$, unless the Exponential Time Hypothesis fails.
+In~\cite{GoemansR14} it was shown that Bin Packing can be solved in polynomial time if there are only a constant number of distinct weights of items.
+Jansen et al.~\cite{JansenKMS13} study Bin Packing with a constant number of bins and bounded items weights was studied.
+They presented a dynamic programming algorithm (similar to the one proposed by us in Lemma~\ref{lem:CaseA}) and show that it runs in time $n^{\Oh(m)}$ if the item weights are polynomial in $n$.
+This running time cannot be improved to $n^{o(m / \log m)}$, unless the Exponential Time Hypothesis fails~\cite{JansenKMS13}.

 \paragraph{Heuristics for Bin Packing.}